vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 </style>

 <template>
-  Hello vComet!
+  Hello eon!
 </template>

 <script>
-  vcomet.element("my-element");
+  eon.element("my-element");
 </script>

 ```

-Now you can use your custom vComet component importing in a declaratively or programmatically way.
+Now you can use your custom eon component importing in a declaratively or programmatically way.

 ## Advanced config

-Now we mastered the basics of vComet component creation, we can play with components configuration.
+Now we mastered the basics of eon component creation, we can play with components configuration.
-When declaring a new component through `vcomet.element` function you can pass a config object as a second parameter, where properties and functions can be declared and callbacks to element life-cycle can be use to add additional behaviour.
+When declaring a new component through `eon.element` function you can pass a config object as a second parameter, where properties and functions can be declared and callbacks to element life-cycle can be use to add additional behaviour.

 ```[html]
 <script>
-  vcomet.element("my-element", null, {
+  eon.element("my-element", null, {

     properties: {
       customProperty: "I'm a custom property"